-Lämmel and Ostermann [119] showed how Haskell type classes solve several extensibility, adaptability, and integration problems that have been used to illustrate limitations of object-oriented languages.
-Their Haskell solutions to the adapter problem [73], the tyranny of the dominant decomposition problem [86, 169], the expression problem [235, 227], and the framework integration problem [136, 144] can be ported to JavaGI easily.
+the tyranny of the dominant decomposition problem [86, 169], the expression problem [235, 227], and the framework integration problem [136, 144] can be ported to JavaGI easily.
 Further, their graph example used to demonstrate Haskell's approach to family polymorphism is expressible in JavaGI as well but leads to a different encoding compared with the one presented in Section 8.3.
-As outlined in Section 8.1, translating their three-parameter type class Graph g n e with the functional dependency $g \rightarrow n$ e results in a single-headed interface Graph<n,e>.
+As outlined in Section 8.1, translating their three-parameter type class Graph g n e with the functional dependency $\mathbf{g} \rightarrow \mathbf{n} \mathbf{e}$ results in a single-headed interface Graph<n,e>.
 The JavaGI encoding in Section 8.3 uses a two-headed interface with explicit implementing types for nodes and edges instead.
 This approach leads to more flexibility because implementing types behave covariantly with respect to subtyping, whereas type parameters are invariant.
 On the other hand, the interface Graph<n,e> provides an explicit representation of the graph itself, whereas the encoding in Section 8.3 leaves the graph implicit.
 Lämmel and Ostermann's approach to multiple dispatch differs from that in JavaGI because Haskell does not support dynamic dispatch as already discussed in Section 8.1.
 (See Section 8.5 for an encoding of multiple dispatch in JavaGI.)